salillakra/npp/README.md

-# NPP: Nasty Programming Language
+# NPP: Nasty Plus Plus

 NPP is a custom programming language implemented in Go.
 It features a simple interpreter, lexer, and parser, supporting variable declarations, arithmetic, string operations, conditionals, and print statements.
 This project demonstrates how to build a basic language and interpreter from scratch.